BLA to MOT Admission Information

 - Evidence of completion or in progress of all semester hours for the BLA degree and a minimum cumulative grade point average of 3.0 (on a 4.0 scale).

 - Evidence of successful completion (grade of "C" or higher) or in progress of all prerequisite courses with no more than two "C"s (Anatomy and Physiology I and II lecture and lab, Rhetoric, Statistics I and II, Physics lecture and lab, Developmental Psychology, Bioethics, Kinesiology lecture and lab, Neuroscience, and all HOCS courses).
+All pre-requisite courses must be taken at Xavier University.

 - Official test scores on the Graduate Record Exam (GRE), with a minimum average of 33 percent across all GRE sections (verbal reasoning, quantitative and analytical writing).